OpenTRFoundation/cuttlecat/README.md

 git tag -a "0.0.6" -m "Release 0.0.6" git push --follow-tags

+# create a new release on GitHub
+gh release create

 # update the version in package.json to something like "0.0.7-dev"
 npm install
 git add .